MicrosoftDocs/memdocs/sccm/desktop-analytics/troubleshooting.md

 | Windows 10, version 1709 or earlier | `https://v10.vortex-win.data.microsoft.com/health/keepalive` |
 | Windows 7 or Windows 8.1 | `https://vortex-win.data.microsoft.com/health/keepalive` |

 Make sure the device is able to communicate with the service.
+This check validates some but not all of the required endpoints.
 For more information, see [Endpoints](/sccm/desktop-analytics/enable-data-sharing#endpoints).

 For more information, review M365AHandler.log on the client.